skip to content

 Entity list - Reclass

 ReClass helps visualize the entity list and its layout.
-Each zombie or player object occupies a fixed-size slot spaced 0x10 bytes apart and the slot containing 0x60, it’s empty.
+I added client.dll + 0x73A574 as the entity list base.
+Each zombie or player object occupies a fixed-size slot spaced 0x10 bytes apart, and if a slot contains 0x60, it is empty.
 As new zombies spawn, the game fills these slots with entity pointers.

-This live validation step is important, as it confirms the structure dynamically rather than relying solely on static analysis, you can see zombies appear, disappear, and shift through these offsets which confirms you’re looking at the correct structure.
+This live validation step is important because it confirms the structure dynamically rather than relying solely on static analysis.
+You can see zombies appear, disappear, and shift through these offsets, which confirms you are looking at the correct structure.

 Memory Model